• There are no suggestions because the search field is empty.

 Step 1: Research providers

-With so much information at our fingertips these days, it’s no wonder there are more and more companies out there offering to do the legwork of finding new leads for you.
+With so much information at our fingertips these days, it’s no wonder there are more and more companies out there offering to do the legwork of finding new commercial cleaning leads for you.
 A quick Google search will return hundreds of options for lead generation services.

 As this article by TechnologyAdvice.com points out, not all leads are created equal.
 The term “lead” is often used loosely for people/organizations at all stages of the buying process.
 Some actually qualify as leads, while others are merely names on a spreadsheet.

-In other words, you’ll need to evaluate how capable you are of nurturing leads once they are delivered to you — if you’re willing to nurture cold leads, purchasing a list of names and contact information might be a good option.
+In other words, you’ll need to evaluate how capable you are of nurturing the commercial cleaning leads once they are delivered to you — if you’re willing to nurture cold leads, purchasing a list of names and contact information might be a good option.
 If you’re expecting the leads you purchase to be ready to hire your company, be prepared to pay for additional lead nurturing services.

 There are many more companies that provide more general lead generation services for a variety of industries.
 For instance, Abstrakt Marketing is a full-service lead-gen provider that sells for 100+ building service contractors in the U.S.

-Step 2: Measure the ROI
+Step 2: Measure the ROI of your commercial cleaning leads

 Even if the leads the company provides meet the criteria you’ve set out for them, that doesn’t mean they will result in sales.
-Be sure to calculate the difference between what you spent on the leads and the revenue they generated before deciding whether or not to go that route again.
+Be sure to calculate the difference between what you spent on the commercial cleaning leads and the revenue they generated before deciding whether or not to go that route again.

 According to TechnologyAdvice.com: